botworld-wiki/beatburger.github.io/_bots/barrie.md

 botRarity: "Common"
 botRaritySortOrder: "1"
 botAcquisition: "drop"
-botOpinion: "A sturdy tank, not relying on gimmicks, it just has a huge HP pool.
+botOpinion: "A sturdy tank that doesn't rely on gimmicks, it just has a huge HP pool.
 Some tricks still, reflecting damages back to the attacker or healing from it can turn the tides of a battle if timed right."
 searchKeywords: "tank, Barrie, common, Hp, health"